 “Make sure that 4-6 week maintenance appointments would work well with your schedule to ensure that the hair color is well kept and vibrant,” states Crescencio.
 “Be sure not to wash every day (2-3 washes a week max) with cooler water using sulfate-free shampoos and conditioners to keep the green color from fading.”

-You can see those deeper greens blending into an electric, highlighter green shade.
+Those deeper greens blend into an electric, highlighter green shade.
 “This color was created using the game-changing color line Pulp Riot.
-Something truly amazing about a bright, neon green, is that it’s definitely a show-stopper.
-Statement greens are definitely original and unique,” explains salon owner and stylist Danielle Gorewitz of Mooresville, NC.
+Something truly amazing about a bright, neon green is that it’s a show-stopper.
+Statement greens are original and unique,” explains salon owner and stylist Danielle Gorewitz of Mooresville, NC.

 For a woman wanting vivid colors, especially neons or greens (or both), Gorewitz says you need to be paired with a stylist who will educate you.
-“Proper at-home care and products are crucial in the fade-out process in vivids.”
+“Proper at-home care and products are crucial in vivid fade-out process.”

-Something like a neon green is definitely suited for babes with an edge.
+Something like neon green is suited for babes with an edge.
 It’s an attention-drawing color.
-This lime green hair color can cover ahead or it can be placed as “peek-a-boo” highlights for just a pop of fun color.
+This lime green hair color can cover ahead or be placed as “peek-a-boo” highlights for just a pop of fun color.

-This color is forest green and was created by master stylist Amanda Vieira of Vancouver, BC.
+This color is forest green, created by master stylist Amanda Vieira of Vancouver, BC.

 Because of the logistics of a bleach-out process and touching up the roots afterward, women who want fantasy colors like this should be prepared to come in every 5-7 weeks.

-“Vivid colors look their best for the first 3 weeks depending on how often you wash your hair,” she adds.
-“But it can stay fresher for longer if you don’t wash your hair too frequently, you’re washing with cool water and using sulfate-free products and custom color conditioners.”
+“Vivid colors look their best for the first 3 weeks, depending on how often you wash your hair,” she adds.
+“But it can stay fresher longer if you don’t wash your hair too frequently.
+You’re washing with cool water and using sulfate-free products and custom color conditioners.”

-This creation is a peacock coloring that was handcrafted by creative colorist Gianna Lidgett of Bakersfield, CA.
+This peacock coloring is handcrafted by creative colorist Gianna Lidgett of Bakersfield, CA.

 “The coolest thing about this balayage is it’s perfect for darker hair,” says Lidgett.
 “When cutting long layers into hair, it gives movement to the color allowing you to see peaks of highs and lows.”

 Lidgett encourages you to embrace the fade.
 “Pulp Riot’s colors fade true to the tone and become a more pastel version of themselves.
 It’s a hair journey to enjoy the ride.
-As always, the right shampoo and conditioner and cold water will always take you further.”
+As always, the right shampoo, conditioner, and cold water will always take you further.”

-Flaunt your mermaid hair with flattering beach waves on your long and flowing locks.
-Surely, all the mermen are going to dive in for this look.
+Flaunt your mermaid hair with flattering beach waves on your long, flowing locks.
+Surely, all the mermen will dive in for this pink and green hair.

 Be ready to stain a few pillowcases and towels with any bright color, but it’s worth it.
-Keep the base close matching your natural one, so the grow-out is forgiving.
-Especially if you’re not someone who tends to get your hair done less often, for this look, you can use Manic Panic Green Envy.
+Keep the base close, matching your natural one, so the grow-out is forgiving.
+Especially if you prefer someone who tends to get your hair done less often, for this look, you can use Manic Panic Green Envy.

 “This minty fresh pastel green color is an amazing color to rock,” says hairstyle expert Bree Little of Encino, CA. “Green and mint tones are reminiscent of spring, as the cold starts to fade away and we start to see all the fresh new life growing in nature.
 It’s a beautiful hue on either cool or warmer color ranges,” she adds.

-Mint color tones like this are a soft way of wearing a color that oftentimes can be intimidating to people.
-Little says, “a lot of women feel that green shades may not suit or complement them.
-However, most women can wear any color – it’s just finding the right tone and level of it.”
+Mint color tones like this are a soft way of wearing a color that often can be intimidating to people.
+Little says, “Many women feel that green shades may not suit or complement them.
+However, most women can wear any color – it’s just finding the right tone and level.”

 “This style is more for a woman who is okay with a bit of maintenance,” says Campbell.
 “These fashion colors can stain towels, sheets, clothing, and more, especially when wet.
 These colors also fade very quickly.
 Use a pigmented shampoo to keep the color looking great!”